andreped/GradientAccumulator/README.md

 | `GradientAccumulateModel` | `model = GradientAccumulateModel(accum_steps=4, inputs=model.input, outputs=model.output)` |
 | `GradientAccumulateOptimizer` | `opt = GradientAccumulateOptimizer(accum_steps=4, optimizer=tf.keras.optimizers.SGD(1e-2))` |

 Both approaches control how frequently the weigths are updated but in their own way.
 Approach (1) overrides the `train_step` method of a given Model, whereas approach (2) wraps the optimizer.
 (1) is only compatible with single-GPU usage, whereas (2) also supports distributed training (multi-GPU).
-Note that (2) is not reaching as accurate expected results in benchmarks as (1), hence, use (1) when appropriate.

 Our implementations enable theoretically **infinitely large batch size**, with **identical memory consumption** as for a regular mini batch.
 If a single GPU is used, this comes at the cost of increased training runtime.
 Multiple GPUs could be used to improve runtime performance.